The apostrophe indicates that a letter is missing

 You may never need the two points that follow.

-Feel free to save them until you do.
+Or save them until you do.

-Plurals of proper nouns.
+Purals of proper nouns

 If we refer to the Jennings family as “the Jennings”, that would refer to a family named Jenning.
 When someone’s name ends in ‘s’, we should add –es for the plural.
 The plural of Jennings is Jenningses, the members of the Jones family are the Joneses and the two Jameses in the class… well, you get the idea.

-To show possession, add an apostrophe after.
+To show possession in such cases, add an apostrophe after.

-It isn’t the Jennings’ dog, but the Jenningses’ dog.
+Don’t write the Jennings’ dog, but the Jenningses’ dog.

 More than one owner?